Osteino/Osteino/README.md

 ### Hi Everyone,

-- 🔭 Welcome to my page on GitHub.
+- 🔭 Welcome to my GitHub page.
 I am Ofotsu.
 - 🔭 I work on projects in web development, shopify development and data analysis.
 - 🔭 I currently build and customize websites and online stores.
 - 🌱 I use a variety of programs including python and JavaScript for my projects.